vmaiol/aidl-final-project/README.md

 - Go to the project homepage or section in Github.
 - Code -> SSH -> Add a new public key
 - New Key
-- We copy paste the public key that is inside the file we have just created ended with .pub and that was created in our laptop when "ssh-keygen".
+- We copy paste the public key that is inside the file we have just created, ended with .pub and that was created in our laptop when "ssh-keygen".
 - !!!!!
 By default, I think the SSH connection to Github from our laptop, uses a file called id_rsa (if you use Mac, it is inside /Users/--user-name--/.ssh/).
 In my case, as I already have another SHH key in that file and I didn't want to override it, I saved the keys in another filename (in the ssh-keygen process it asks for it).
 Then, you need to create a configuration file where you specify which file to read every time you try to connect to X host via SSH, in this case Github.
 Like this:
 ```
 Host github.com